1. Manet's early years

 Did you know?

 Not everyone stayed.
-Whilst Manet refused to leave, and indeed joined the army, Monet and other impressionist colleagues were not so patriotic.
+Whilst Manet refused to leave, and indeed joined the army, other impressionist colleagues were not so patriotic.
 (Cezanne refused to be conscripted and hid from the authorities in a fishing village near Aix in southern France; and Monet, Sisley and Pissarro moved to London.)
+In contrast, Renoir was conscripted (though he did not see action) and Bazille was killed in battle.

 The Prussians were supremely confident, joking that: